Close the left navigation

 In 2012, environmental scientist Philippe Grandjean, M.D., D.M.Sc., and colleagues published an NIEHS-funded study showing that high exposures to several PFAS were associated with reduced immune response to tetanus and diphtheria vaccinations in 5- and 7-year-olds from the Faroe Islands.

 Grandjean had been following the North Atlantic population since the 1980s, when he started exploring fetal exposure to mercury.
 As PFAS emerged as a contaminant of concern, his team nimbly reoriented their research focus.
-Now Grandjean is a project leader with STEEP, for Sources, Transport, Exposure and Effects of PFAS, an SRP Center based at the University of Rhode Island (URI) in partnership with the Harvard John A. Paulson School of Engineering and Applied Sciences and the Silent Spring Institute.
+Now Grandjean is a project leader with STEEP, for Sources, Transport, Exposure and Effects of PFAS, an SRP Center based at the University of Rhode Island (URI) in partnership with the Harvard John A. Paulson School of Engineering and Applied Sciences and Silent Spring Institute.

 In 2018, with SRP funding, Grandjean and University of Denmark colleague Esben Budtz-Jørgensen revealed the level of PFAS exposure necessary to elicit a negative immune response in children like that observed in the earlier study.
 The researchers focused on perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) which, after decades of use, have been predominantly phased out in the U.S.